TsekNet/website/blog/_posts/2020-08-03-startblogging.md

    - `gem install jekyll` or your preferred theme (see note below)

 I would pause here if you're interested in leveraging a custom theme, as Jekyll themes often provide all the files you'll need to get started.
-This website uses the HydeJack theme, described [below](#my-theme).
+My blog uses the HydeJack theme, described [below](#my-theme).
 {:.note}